Healing

 Brett Snyder

 Ever ask yourself "Why Me?"
-Seems like everyone around you has a great life, why not you.
+Seems like everyone around you is having a better day, a better life.
+Why not you?

 Psalm 34:17-19